Reservations are essential to see The Last Supper with online advance purchase tickets the cheapest and simplest way to ensure timeslot admissions.

 It is possible to see The Last Supper as part of a group guided tour.
 Several options are available:

-Last Supper and Milan Sights Combination Tours
+Save with Last Supper and Milan Sights Combination Tours

 Longer tours adding further sites may offer more value for money and often are available in higher numbers and on more dates than short Last Supper tours only.
 (Some are even cheaper than the Last Supper-only tours!)

 Walking tours (some including the Duomo) are quite popular, as many meet at more convenient central locations and spend less time waiting outside the Last Supper Museum to obtain tickets.
-It also make transportation easier.
+It also makes transportation easier.

-Tips When Visiting The Last Supper Museum
+Tips When Visiting The Last Supper Museum in 2025

 Pick tickets up at least 30 minutes before the admission time.
 Bags must be placed in lockers before entering the refectory.
 It is allowed to take cameras in and take photos without using a flash or tripod.

-Tickets Prices for The Last Supper Museum
+Ticket Prices for The Last Supper Museum in 2025

-Admission tickets for the Last Supper Museum in Milan are €15 including the advance reservation fees.
-Admission is free for all children under 18 and young European Union and EEA nationals (18 to 25).
+Admission tickets for seeing the Last Supper Museum in Milan without a guide are €15 including the advance reservation fees.
+Admission is free for all children under 18 and €2 for young European Union and EEA nationals (18 to 25).
+All visitors including babies need a ticket.

-At some times, the official guided tour is given, which adds €8 to the admission ticket — it is not possible to visit at these times without paying for the tour.
-At these times – are usually 9.30, 11:30, 15:00, and 17:00 in English and 10:30, 12:30, 16:00, and 18:00 in Italian — the tour fee is automatically added to the booking.
-The tour is actually good value for money and a fraction of the price of other tours.
+Time slots during which the official guided tour is given, adds €9 to the admission ticket (including any reduced or free ticket).
+It is not possible to visit at these times without paying for the tour.
+The tour is good value for money and a fraction of the price of other tours arranged by private companies.

 The Last Supper Museum is open Tuesday to Sunday from around 8:00 to 19:00 but only the 15-minute reservation time is really relevant.